walkerhughes/portfolio/nft_cryptopunks.md

 <img src="nft_samples.jpg" width="1000" height="550">

-A lot of notebooks I’ve seen of people trying to create original Cryptopunks use models like GANs and other deep learning architectures, but given the simplicity of the images, I can’t help but think this might be overkill.
+A lot of notebooks I’ve seen of people trying to create similar Cryptopunks use models like GANs and other deep learning architectures, but given the simplicity of the images, I can’t help but think this might be overkill.

 I decided to try and use Kernel Density Estimators instead.
 KDEs are some of my favorite models out there, and they walk the line between unsupervised learning, feature engineering, and data modeling.
-KDEs take different kernels and bandwidths as parameters, and using them here basically amounts to estimating the pixel distributions of the Cryptopunks, and then sampling new images from that estimated distribution.
+KDEs are non-parametric models for estimating the probability density function of a sample of data after making a few assumptions about the true underlying population, like assuming the daataa are distributed normally with a specific standard deviation.
+KDEs take different kernels and bandwidths as parameters to make these assumptions, and using them here basically amounts to estimating the distribution of the Cryptopunks' pixels, and then sampling new images from that estimated distribution.

 This was very straightforward, and training the KDE took a matter of seconds, rather than minutes or even hours as a fully architectured Neural Network might take.